 While the initial service is free, the website only lists paid plans.
 There was no request to upgrade to a paid plan during tests, and it is not clear if one is displayed to users at one point in time.

 Performance: The connection quality has been excellent for all tested servers.
 Streams from the US, UK and Germany played fluently and without any buffering issues or other issues.

 Terms of Service: https://dotvpn.com/en/legal/website-terms/

-Three extensions that add free VPN-like functionality to Google Chrome does not seem like much but it should be completely sufficient for most users.
+Four extensions that add free VPN-like functionality to Google Chrome do not seem like much but it should be completely sufficient for most users.

 While there are other extensions that promise similar functionality, all that we tried did not work well or acted only as a proxy that did not support multimedia websites at all.